 To accrue PTO, an employee is either given a set amount annually or they accumulate PTO according to how many hours they’ve worked.
 Each company designs its own plan, but in general, a certain number of hours is given based on the employees seniority or hours they work.

 Some companies offer rollover PTO, meaning if you don’t use it, it rolls into the next year.
 Doing this allows for large amounts of PTO to accumulate.
 Other companies choose a use it or lose it policy, meaning employees need to use the PTO in a year, or it’s gone.
 Companies often consider this method to be better than rollover because it encourages employees to take a break and decrease burnout rather than clinging to their PTO.
+When looking at PTO vs. sick time, rollover is often one of the biggest differences.

 What Is a Sick Day?